gkopacz/CyberSec-HomeLab/Day03-AD-Setup-and-Domain-Join/README.md

 ### ⚙️ DHCP Post-Deployment Configuration

-Since the **DHCP Server role** was already installed, I clicked the **flag icon** in **Server Manager** to launch the **post-deployment configuration** wizard.
+Since the **DHCP Server role** was already installed, I clicked the **flag icon** in **Server Manager** to launch the **post-deployment configuration**.

 ![DHCP](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/AD-VM/WinSrv-complete-dhcp.png)

 In the Authorization step, I selected: **Use the following user’s credentials:** `ADLAB\Administrator`.
 Then I clicked **Commit**, followed by **Close**.

+> 💡 DHCP must be authorized in Active Directory so it can lease IP addresses on behalf of the domain.

+![DHCP_cred](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/AD-VM/WinSrv-dhcp-cred.png)

 > 🔐 In production environments, this step is often completed using a **service account** — a special low-privilege account dedicated to running background services.
 It’s a best practice that improves auditability and limits exposure if credentials are compromised.
 For simplicity, I used the built-in Administrator account.

-![DHCP_cred](https://github.com/gkopacz/CyberSec-HomeLab/blob/main/images/AD-VM/WinSrv-dhcp-cred.png)

-> 💡 DHCP must be authorized in Active Directory so it can lease IP addresses on behalf of the domain.

 ### 📦 Create DHCP Scope for AD Subnet